Elif Shafak: Istanbul

 Istanbul has been prominent in Shafak's writing.
 She depicts the city as a melting pot of different cultures and various contradictions.
 Shafak has remarked: "Istanbul makes one comprehend, perhaps not intellectually but intuitively, that East and West are ultimately imaginary concepts, and can thereby be de-imagined and re-imagined."
 In the same essay written for Time magazine Shafak says: "East and West is no water and oil.
 They do mix.
 And in a city like Istanbul they mix intensely, incessantly, amazingly."
 The New York Times Book Review said of Shafak, "she has a particular genius for depicting backstreet Istanbul, where the myriad cultures of the Ottoman Empire are still in tangled evidence on every family tree."

 In a piece she wrote for the BBC, Shafak said, "Istanbul is like a huge, colourful Matrushka – you open it and find another doll inside.
 You open that, only to see a new doll nesting.
 It is a hall of mirrors where nothing is quite what it seems.
 One should be cautious when using categories to talk about Istanbul.
 If there is one thing the city doesn't like, it is clichés."

 Eastern and Western cultures

 Shafak blends Eastern and Western ways of storytelling, and draws on oral and written culture.
-In The Washington Post, Ron Charles says, "Shafak speaks in a multivalent voice that captures the roiling tides of diverse cultures."
+In The Washington Post, Ron Charles Wrote: "Shafak speaks in a multivalent voice that captures the roiling tides of diverse cultures."
 Mysticism and specifically Sufism has also been a theme in her work, particularly in The Forty Rules of Love.